 The beneficiary rules for POD accounts are very flexible.
 You can choose to have one beneficiary for several accounts or multiple beneficiaries for one account.
-Nonprofit organizations can serve as your beneficiary.
-Just be certain they are recognized as a charitable entity by the Internal Revenue Service.
-Depending on the laws of your state, you may be able to designate an alternate beneficiary, in case your first named beneficiary predeceases you.
+You can name a friend, a loved one, or an IRS-recognized charity.
+Depending on your state's laws, you may be able to designate an alternate beneficiary in case your first named beneficiary predeceases you.

-What Accounts Can Have a Beneficiary
+What Type of Account Can Have a Named Beneficiary?

-How Do You Claim A POD Account?
+How Do You Claim a POD Account?

 TOD beneficiaries must take steps to re-register the securities in their names.
 This typically involves sending a copy of the death certificate and an application for re-registration to the transfer agent

-- You cannot use a POD account to avoid paying your debts or to disinherit a spouse.
-You must leave enough money in your estate to tie-up your affairs.
-Plus if you live in a community property state, your spouse has a right to half of your assets, including those only listed in your name.
+- You cannot use a POD account to disinherit a surviving spouse.
+If you live in a community property state, your spouse has a right to half of your assets, including those listed only in your name.

 Tax Issue with POD Accounts

-Still Have Questions About Payable on Death Accounts?
+Questions About Payable on Death Accounts?